 Although chances in September, November, and February are less than the rest of the winter months, they do have a relatively high precipitation chance.

 So less likely that it will rain, but more likely that it will rain all day or be severe snow or rainstorm.

 Obviously, September-March has higher amounts of precipitation than April to August.
 But the chance you have a rainy day in these months is still 1 out of 3.

 For the best weather forecast, check a local weather station, as they have accurate on-the-ground information.
 Check here.

 The Best Iceland Winter Activities when it rains

 Don’t let the above averages stop you from traveling to Iceland in winter.
 Even though the chances of rain are higher in winter, you can also have bright sunny (short) days and lovely weather.
-But what are some fun Iceland winter activities that will keep you warm?
+But what are some fun indoor activities in Iceland that will keep you warm?

 In case it does rain all day or you’re snowed in!
 Check out these indoor activities in Iceland.

 Indoor activities at Snæfellsnes Peninsula Iceland